 If you get it at a coffee shop or specialty shop, it may be even worse.
-Panera’s hot chocolate, for instance, which comes with caramel sauce and chocolate chip marshmallows, is about 490 calories with 62 grams of sugar.
-Starbuck’s grande hot chocolate isn’t much better, at 400 calories and 43 grams of sugar, and Dunkin’ Donuts medium hot chocolate will give you 330 calories and 43 grams of sugar.
+Panera Bread’s hot chocolate, for instance, which comes with caramel sauce and chocolate chip marshmallows, is about 490 calories with 62 grams of sugar.
+Starbucks’ grande hot chocolate isn’t much better at 400 calories and 43 grams of sugar, and Dunkin’ Donuts medium hot chocolate is 330 calories and 43 grams of sugar.

 It’s popular around the holidays because it’s warm and soothing and has a rich flavor.
-As you can imagine, however, the butter adds fat and calories, so that the typical serving comes in at about 350 calories and 12 grams of fat, of which about 7.5 are saturated fat (more than a third of the recommended daily intake).
+As you can imagine, however, the butter adds fat and calories, so that the typical serving comes in at about 350 calories and 12 grams of fat, of which about 7.5 grams are saturated fat, which is more than a third of the recommended daily intake.

-Though popular at any time, this drink (triple sec, tequila and lime or lemon juice) can become even more popular during the holidays when bartenders add special flavors like cranberry, spices, pomegranate, chocolate, and more.
+Although popular at any time, this drink — triple sec, tequila and lime or lemon juice — can become even more popular during the holidays when bartenders add special flavors like cranberry, spices, pomegranate, chocolate and more.
 One serving can contain up to 450 calories, though, mostly because of the high sugar content.

-To make it better: Ask your bartender to use less triple sec or Cointreau, to cut back on the tequila to reduce calories, and to use fresh lime juice instead of the sweetened version.
-Nix the sugar and sweetened syrup, and dilute it a bit with zero-calorie soda water.
+To make it better: Ask your bartender to use less triple sec, cut back on the tequila to reduce calories, and use fresh lime juice instead of the sweetened version.
+Nix the sugar and sweetened syrup and dilute it a bit with zero-calorie soda water.

-This cocktail is made of eggs, milk, sugar, rum, brandy, and spices, and is usually served hot.
-It packs about 340 to 460 calories per eight-ounce glass.
-Some call it the “souped-up eggnog” because it lands in about the same category when you’re talking about calories, fat, and sugar.
+This cocktail is made of eggs, milk, sugar, rum, brandy and spices, and is usually served hot.
+It packs about 340 to 460 calories per 8-ounce glass.
+Some call it the “souped-up eggnog” because it lands in about the same category when you’re talking about calories, fat and sugar.

 5 Healthier Alternatives